okba14/libxml2-race-condition/README.md

 - ✅ Vulnerability confirmed and reproducible
 - ⏳ CVE ID requested (pending assignment)
-- 🔐 Public PoC will be released after CVE is issued
+- 🔐 PoC will be published only after coordination with the GNOME security team and CVE assignment

 ---